tmachyshyn/espocrm-data-tools/README.md

 - `dest`: Valid list saved to .csv file, e.g. "data/valid.csv".
 - `invalidDest`: Invalid list saved to .csv file, e.g. "data/invalid.csv".
 - `delimiter`: Delimiter of your .csv file.
-- `cells`: List of cells wich data should be fixed, e.g. "Email Address, Work Email".
+- `cells`: List of cells which data should be fixed, e.g. "Email Address, Work Email".

 ## 2. Fixing multiple data in one cell for .csv